 Additional Resources for Obtaining Health Insurance After Open Enrollment

-- Navigators: Navigators are trained individuals who can provide personalized assistance in navigating the health insurance marketplace and understanding available options.
+- Navigators: Navigators are trained individuals who can provide personalized assistance navigating the health insurance marketplace and understanding available options.

 - Community health centers: Community health centers offer comprehensive healthcare services, including enrollment assistance for health insurance programs.